-

 Range

-Northern and Eastern Tanzania and Southern Kenya -
+Tanzania and Kenya -

 Habitat

-Crevices on rocky hillsides and in scrub and savanna
+Crevices on rocky hillsides

 Physical Characteristics